PriCoSha/PriCoSha/README.md

 2. Insert testing entries using the `test_entries.sql` on google drive

-3. Setting up the environment
+3. Set up the environment

    ```bash
    pip install Flask